KociOrges/pytag/README.md

 ```

 # Usage
-After you have finished with the required packages, you can start annotating BibTex files from the command line.
+Once that is done, you can start annotating BibTex files from the command line.
+We will assume that you already have the BibTex files that you want to annotate in the directory ```path_to_BibTex_files/```.
+We will also assume that you want to identify terms from all the supported ontologies for your annotation.
+The identified terms are then described in the ```TSV``` table ```ontology_terms.tsv```.
 This can be done as follows:

 ```
-$ python pytag.py --input_dir BibTex\ files/ --onto_types 0 -1 -2 -21 -22 -23 -25 -26 -27 --out_file ontology_terms.tsv
+$ python pytag.py --input_dir path_to_BibTex_files/ --onto_types all --out_file ontology_terms.tsv
 ```

 # What does it do exactly?